Overview

 Located at Suite 202—2100 Steeles Avenue West, Concord, ON L4K 2V1

 Free parking is available on-site.
 Take the subway to the Finch station on the Yonge-University line.
 Then take the 60 C, D, or N buses to Petrolia/Tandem.
-We are one block East of Keele Street on the North-East corner – located on the second floor.
+We are one block East of Keele Street on the North-East corner – located on the second.